 The COVID-19 crisis sped up some existing trends in the digital transformation of education.
 The good news is, even before students went on lockdown, 60% of students felt that digital learning technology has improved their grades, with a fifth saying it “significantly” improved their grades – according to the Digital Study Trends Survey by McGrawHill

 Even before the coronavirus crisis, digital technologies were transforming education at an incredibly high pace.
 All stages of the learning process changed dramatically thanks to digitalization.
-These trends can be leveraged to help students who were suddenly pushed to remote learning.
+These digital transformation trends can be leveraged to help students who were suddenly pushed to remote learning.

 Traditional classrooms, print books, and the “one size fit all” approaches to learning are history now.
 Modern universities adopt more and more innovative digital solutions to improve the students’ learning experience.